The Problem

 Theme 1: Travels

-More than 50% of people of all ages were deterred from their appointments due to the travel costs and long journeys.
+More than 50% of people of all ages were deterred from their appointments due to the travel costs and long journeys whilst taking a day off from work.

 Theme 2: Additional costs